 Many other drought-resistant shrubs are popular in various climates:

 - Russian sage

 - Blue Star juniper

 - Heavenly bamboo

 When we turn to ground covers that can be classified as drought-resistant plants, we're faced with some tough choices.
 Many are invasive or, at the very least, aggressive.
 This fact, however, should not take us by surprise.
 Think of what job the classic ground cover is grown to perform: to spread out over time and cover a patch of ground that would otherwise be bare (until the weeds take root).
 It should not be surprising that some of them simply perform this job too well (from a gardener's perspective).

 An aggressive plant that you might hesitate to grow (in spite of its good qualities) is Virginia creeper (technically, it's not considered "invasive" in North America because it's a native there).
 Virginia creeper will climb if given any support to grow up (trees, fences, etc.), but in the absence of any such support it can function as a ground cover.
 A much better-behaved ground cover that does not require a lot of water is creeping thyme.
 Other popular options include:

 04 of 05

 Ornamental grasses are very useful in landscaping.
-Many not only exhibit a tolerance for dry weather but are also deer-tolerant.
-In terms of plant texture and form, they furnish the landscape designer with handy tools for injecting contrast into landscaping.Continue to 5 of 5 below.
+In addition to exhibiting a tolerance for dry weather, many grasses are also deer-resistant.
+In terms of plant texture and form, they furnish the landscape designer with handy tools for injecting contrast into landscaping.

 05 of 05